birukl7/e-commerce/docs/supplier-feature/SUPPLIER_FEATURE_GUIDELINES.md

 # Supplier Feature Guidelines & Industry Standards

+> **📋 Project Rules**: Please refer to [rules.md](../../rules.md) in the root project directory for general development guidelines and coding standards.

 ## Overview
 This document outlines the industry best practices and guidelines for implementing the seller/supplier feature in our marketplace, focusing on role-based access, user experience, and workflow.